 Adding buffer time to delivery dates is also a great way to make sure your clients still feel well served when life happens.

-For example, let’s say you tell you clients there’ll be a four-week turnaround.
+For example, let’s say you tell you clients there’ll be an eight-week turnaround.
 You intend to deliver within two weeks, but you get the flu and just can’t work.
 Or, there’s a fire within your business that you have to put out, and this puts you behind.
-As a result, it takes you three to four weeks to deliver.
+As a result, it takes you five weeks to deliver.

 No worries!
-You don’t have to break your word, and your clients will still feel well cared for, because you can still deliver within the promised timeframe.
+You don’t have to break your word, and your clients will still feel well cared for, because you’ve still delivered within—and even ahead—of the promised timeframe.

 Now, friend, I’m by no means telling you to give your work or time away for free.
 But, I am encouraging you to deliver more to your clients than you promise by budgeting to exceed their expectations.